rich-murphey/wasm-hostcall-example/README.md

 the host application.

 [Wasmtime] is new and evolving.
-Features to import and export functions between WebAssembly and host will almost certaily evolve.
+Features to import and export functions between WebAssembly and host will almost certainly evolve.
 This demo is intended to show how to work within certain interim limitations on argument types.